imanghafoori1/laravel-fast-refresh-database/README.md

+## When to use:
 For large databases with more than 100 tables, it is very slow to drop all the tables and migrate again.
 It is also still very slow to run the `truncate` query against all the tables.
-The idea of this package is to listen for query logs when the tests start and truncated only the table that are involved with the tests and ignore the rest.
+The idea of this package is to truncate only the tables that are involved in that particular test and ignore the rest.
+This way, only 5 to 6 tables need to be truncated after each test and not 200 tables.

 Note that no table gets dropped or migrated.
-It only runs `truncate table_name` query
+It only runs the `truncate table_name` query.

-You can install:
+## Install:
 ```bash
 composer require imanghafoori/laravel-fast-refresh-database --dev
 ```

-### Usage
+### How to Use:
 Add the trait to your test class.
 The package automatically starts watching insert queries before each test (via a PHPUnit `@before` hook) and truncates only the tables that were touched after each test:

 ```php